thisisevilevil/evilevil365/_drafts/2024-04-01-GettingStarted-With-EPM.md

 ## Crafting an elevation rules policy

 ### Craft elevation rule to allow 7zip 24.03 beta .exe using file hash
 Now we will craft our first elevation rule policy to allow 7zip.
 The elevation rule will use the filehash to allow the elevation.
-When using filehash, you achieve the storngest detection for a specific process as this is unique for every single file.
+When using filehash, you achieve the strongest detection for a specific process as this is unique for every single file.
 That way, we ensure only the specific process we specify, will be allowed to run with elevated rights.

 I will take you through every step of creating the policy.